ADIKURWA/ESP32Marauder/attack.md

 Create fake copies of an AP: `attack -t beacon -a`

 ## deauth
 There are 3 different methods to execute a deauthentication attack with the Marauder.
-These methods are described below
+These methods are described below.
+**For more information on how to properly execute these deauthentication attacks, please see [Deauthentication Attack Workflow](deauthentication-attack-workflow) and check the examples below.**

 #### Method 1 (Flood)
 In a deauthentication flood attack, a target access point is specified as the source address of each deauthentication frame sent.
 The destination address of these frames is set to broadcast.
 The intention is for **all** stations connected to the target access point to be removed from that network.